ant-design/ant-design-charts/site/docs/options/plots/component/scrollbar.en.md

 ## View Scrollbar

 The scrollbar has transitivity.
 The scrollbar declared on the view will be passed to the `children` declared mark.
 If this mark has a corresponding channel scrollbar, it will merge; otherwise, it will not effect.

+More options about scrollbar, see the document of [scrollbar](/options/plots/component/scrollbar).